seans3/k8s-ai/vllm-gpu/large-model/README.md

 ## Troubleshooting & Container Images

 The choice of container image is critical for a successful deployment on GKE.
-The specified image, `us-docker.pkg.dev/vertex-ai/vertex-vision-model-garden-dockers/pytorch-vllm-serve:20250312_0916_RC01`, is a known-good snapshot that is compatible with GKE's managed NVIDIA drivers.

-During testing, newer tags (including `:latest`) from the same repository failed with low-level NCCL errors, indicating an incompatibility with the underlying drivers on the GKE nodes.
-It is highly recommended to use the specified dated tag for stability.
+It is recommended to use the `vllm/vllm-openai:latest` image and to set the `LD_LIBRARY_PATH` environment variable to `/usr/local/nvidia/lib64:/usr/local/cuda/lib64` to ensure compatibility with the GKE's managed NVIDIA drivers.

 ## Alternative Configuration (H100 - Untested)